mshawn12/group1-ticketmaster/README.md

 - Basketball had the highest average price per ticket in sports, and rock had the highest average price for music.

-- An interesting observation was that Wisconsin, Arizona, and California were the three most expensive locations for ticket sales.
+- An interesting observation was that Wisconsin and Arizona were the most expensive locations for ticket sales.

 - Hockey tickets were the most expensive in North Carolina.